hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ![](/img/generate-access-token-with-secret.png "Use the client secret to generate Access Token")

-Copy the Access Token for the API usage.
+Copy the access token using using the "sheets" icon and store this access token to a safely recorded location.

 ![](/img/access-token-created-and-close.png "Access Token Generated and Consumed")